openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Self-Issued OP is on a different device than the one on which the End-User’s user interactions are occurring.

-The following is a non-normative example of a Self-Issued OP Request URL in a cross-device flow (#cross-device-siop):
+The following is a non-normative example of a Self-Issued OP Request URL in a cross-device protocol flow (#cross-device-siop):

 ```
   openid://?